 This project is now managed by the Friends of Bullock Creek.

 Sam Smoothy, Craig Fahey, Wānaka Residents Association, Anonymous donors, Department of Corrections, Million Metres Project, Dr Maggie Lawton memorial donations, Friends of Bullock Creek.

 With Mt Aspiring College

 This project covers the area between the Yacht Club and the Scout Den.
-It gives the 120 Mount Aspiring College year 9 students hands on experience in all aspects of a community project as they plan and manage the project's funding, planting and on going maintenance.
-Te Kākano has an advisory capacity and oversees the planting.
+It gave 120 Mount Aspiring College year 9 students hands on experience in all aspects of a community project as they planned and managed the project's funding, planting and maintenance.
+Te Kākano had an advisory capacity and oversaw the planting.

 World Wildlife Environmental Education Action Fund, Queenstown Sky City Casino.

 With Lake Outlet Holiday Park

 Thanks to generous funding from Callum Urquhart of the Lake Outlet Holiday Park, this project was carried out to